ant4g0nist/chinstrap.io/docs/origination.md

 ### Preparing origination scripts

 Originating a contract needs origination script.
 Origination script usually updates the storage structure or initial data and the smart contract code.
 These scripts are located in the *orignations* directory.
-This works almost the same as *Truffle*.
+This works almost the same way as *Truffle*.

 Each origination is a _Python_ file, defining the deployment tasks, It executes Python code.
 Each origination starts with a number, followed by a title. *Chinstrap* will run the migrations in an ascending order.